 All videos, papers and presentations must be in English.
 Would you like help with translating your concept into English?
 Contact Lauren.Schmidt@mining.komatsu for free translation services for Move Mining contestants that contact her with enough time for translation services to occur.

 How do we know if People’s Choice is fair?

 The Move Mining team takes great pains to ensure that all teams are competing fairly.
 All votes submitted as part of People’s Choice are tracked through IP address.
 Spam-voting, duplicate voting or bulk voting will not be allowed.

 All teams are able to request documentation of their votes.

 We encourage all teams to use People’s Choice as an opportunity to share their videos with as many people as possible.

-All votes for People’s Choice are vetted via a valid email address and cookies.
+All votes for People’s Choice are vetted through IP address.